ManricoPacenti/MokaSE/README.md

 The main functional areas are:

-Employee Management
+Employee Management;
-Leave Management
+Leave Management;
-Schedule Templates
+Schedule Templates;
-Schedule Generation
+Schedule Generation;
-Persistence
+Persistence;
-Console User Interface
+Console User Interface;

 Each area focuses on a specific responsibility and interacts with the others through well-defined boundaries.
 This separation allows business rules to remain independent from both presentation logic and persistence concerns,